Previously called “Dendrite”.

 Both ways your study sessions improve.

-Using Dendrite during a learning session
+during a learning session

-It’s best to set the diffuse reminder to fire after 30 to 40 minutes of focus time.
+It’s best to set the thinking reminder to fire after 30 to 40 minutes of focus time.
 If you find you are going well, you can always extend or just ignore the reminder until you are ready for a break.

 It’s always better to take breaks regularly so don’t keep working for hours; you might think that’s a good idea but the quality of your work is likely to decline rapidly after 40 minutes.
 Regular breaks will ensure your work sessions are productive.